Mortgage rate comparison tool

 Variable mortgage rates

-A variable-rate mortgage is one in which the rate (and therefore the amount of interest paid) can fluctuate with changes in the bank or lender’s prime rate.
+A variable-rate mortgage has a fluctuating rate (and therefore the amount of interest paid) based on the changes in the bank or lender’s prime rate.
 Lenders’ prime rates are based on the Bank of Canada’s overnight rate (also called the benchmark, target or policy interest rate).
 When the Bank raises its overnight rate (which it does when trying to curb inflation), Canada’s financial institutions typically raise their rates accordingly.

 There are two kinds of variable-rate mortgages in Canada.
 With a typical variable-rate mortgage, the borrower’s payment does not change with fluctuations in the prime rate; instead, changes in the rate determine how much of your mortgage payment goes towards paying interest versus principal on the mortgage.